GE-fighting/ge-fighting/README.md

 ### Yoo, I'm Geralt geroge 👋

 - 🍻 I am currently a graduate student, and my research and interest area is distributed databases.
-Currently, the popular vector database is also within the scope of my research
+Currently, the real-time analysis system is also within the scope of my research
 - ⚡ java/go/rust > C++ > python > C
 - 🖋 The latest projects are [nimbus-kv](https://github.com/GE-fighting/nimbus-kv) and [KipData](https://github.com/KipData) (kipSQL and KipDB).
 - ✍️ [Blogger](https://ge-fighting.github.io/) I will share my learning process on it, discuss knowledge and enjoy life with everyone